 It can’t have escaped anyone’s attention that everyone appears to be buying and driving an SUV these days, but have you ever asked yourself if you need an SUV in the city or other urban environments?

-You do not need an SUV in the city, but there are plenty of circumstances where an SUV crossover does make a lot of sense.
+You don’t need an SUV to drive in the city but SUVs are extremely popular, they’re available in a range of shapes and sizes, and there are plenty of circumstances where an SUV can make a lot of sense in the city.
 A lot of SUV owners in the city or in large towns could manage quite easily with a sedan or hatch, but they choose to drive an SUV instead.
 Minivans are better for large families, pickups are better for towing and hauling, and sedans and hatches are more affordable and better to drive, but an SUV can do a bit of everything.

 How popular are SUVs?